lkk688/VisionLangAnnotate/README.md

 This closed-loop system combines the efficiency of automatic detection with the accuracy of human validation, creating a powerful tool for building high-quality annotated datasets.

-## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact

-For questions or feedback, please open an issue on GitHub or contact the maintainers directly.

----

-<p align="center">Built with ❤️ for the computer vision and AI community</p>